apriandanailus/excel-mysql-importer/README.md

 Inside the folder you have classes of PHPExcel. which handles reading and processing your spreadsheet document to Mysql
 <br>
-The index.php file is an example how we can interact with classes and a simple import action. <br>
+The index.php file is an example how we can interact with classes and a simple import action. <br> Just try to use the code in it and apply it in your own case. <br>
 <br>
 For any question or issues just send me an email on fliez92@gmail.com <br>